Cancer Society Auckland

 Free Cancer Talks:

 Group programmes provide an opportunity for adults with cancer and their supporters to learn strategies for coping with cancer.
 These groups are FREE.
-They are run by experienced Cancer Society psychologists and are held at Domain Lodge and out in the community.
+They are run by experienced Cancer Society psychologists and nurses, and are held at Domain Lodge and out in the community

 Conveniently located across the road from the Auckland City Treatment Centre, Domain Lodge is a modern building set in beautiful gardens.
 The atmosphere is relaxed with friendly and understanding staff and guests are free to come and go as they please.

-Domain Lodge is also home to the Cancer Society Auckland and our range of support services.
+Domain Lodge is also home to Cancer Society Auckland and our range of support services.

 While priority is given to people with cancer, Domain Lodge is also open to the public.
 Income earned from guests helps us provide fully subsidised accommodation for people with cancer.